greggman/HappyFunTimes/docs/unity/self-control.md

     <script src="/hft/hft.js"></script>

-Everything else is optional.
-You can put your own scripts directly in the HTML or put them outside with more script tags.
-All of the sample controllers load at least 2 more scripts
+Everything else is option.
+You can put your own script directly in the HTML or put outside with another script tag.
+All of the sample controller load at least 2 more scripts

     <script src="/sample-ui/sample-ui.js"></script>